 Of those four, Bedau’s paper is the sleepiest beauty, as it went about a full decade without being cited at all, before climbing rapidly towards 50 cites in the six or seven years after that.
 It also seems to still be on an upward trend, unlike the papers by Benson and Martin.
 Cohen’s paper is closer in trajectory to Bedau’s, but got off the ground a little earlier in its life.
 But all of them went five years without a single cite, and a decade or thereabouts with five or fewer.
 All in all, sleeper hits are very uncommon.
 Most articles either get going right away or live quietly in obscurity forever.

 As with the earlier analysis, bear in mind that while citations can come from anywhere in the peer-reviewed literature that Web of Science tracks, the dataset includes only articles published in these four high-status journals, and not the output of the field as a whole.
 Incidentally, a nice feature of this dataset is that the trajectory of any article in it can be plotted in this way.
-Perhaps I should open a consultancy for people who want to see how their papers are doing.All Posts by Date · All Posts by Category
+Perhaps I should open a consultancy for people who want to see how their papers are doing.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader